-The woman who creates the paint colours we all know and love talks to us about life in her Somerset home, and how it inspires her
+The woman who creates the paint colours we all know and love talks to us about life and spending Christmas in her Somerset home, and how it inspires her

 WALL PAINTED IN FARROW & BALL PEIGNOIR ESTATE EMULSION.
 IMAGE: FARROW & BALL